 Report on the Audit of the Standalone Financial Statements

-1. We have audited the accompanying standalone financial statements ofSterlite Technologies Limited ("the Company") which comprise the balance sheetas at March 31 2021 and the statement of Profit and Loss (including Other Comprehensiveincome) statement of changes in equity and statement of cash flows for the year thenended and notes to the standalone financial statements including a summary ofsignificant accounting policies and other explanatory information.
+1. We have audited the accompanying standalone financial statements ofSterlite Technologies Limited ("the Company") which comprise the Balance Sheetas at March 31 2022 and the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity and the Statement of Cash Flows for the yearthen ended and notes to the standalone financial statements including a summary ofsignificant accounting policies and other explanatory information.